AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/Documentation/03 - Security & Compliance Policies.md

 3. Create or enter the PIN for the key
 4. Touch the key sensor to confirm

 > 🧪 *This step requires physical interaction with the key (touching the sensor).
-Since no physical key was used, this demonstration reflects the expected process as documented by Microsoft.*
+Since no physical key was used, this demonstration reflects the expected process.*

 ![PassKey-Saved](https://github.com/AliChoukatli/CyberShield-Enterprise/blob/main/03_AzureAD_Sync_%26_Endpoint_Security/Screenshots/Passkey-Saved.png)